sunpy/sunpy/docs/guide/acquiring_data/database.rst

 2. Adding new entries
 ---------------------
-Before explaining how to add new entries, it is important to know what information is saved in an entry.
-Each database entry is an instance of the class :class:`tables.DatabaseEntry` with the following attributes:
+Each entry in a database is an instance of the class :class:`tables.DatabaseEntry` with the following attributes:

 ====================== ===================================================
       Attribute                            Description